 In a recent survey of over a thousand illustrators, 79% admitted experiencing a lack of confidence or anxiety surrounding their careers.

-If that wasn't bad enough, many creative professionals feel they can’t speak openly about self-doubt or money troubles, fearful that they may damage their image or convinced that everybody else’s creative careers match up to the perfect Instagram profile (complete with motivational print and perfectly pruned Bonsai tree).
+If that wasn't bad enough, many creative professionals feel they can’t speak openly about self-doubt or money troubles, fearful that they may damage their image.
+Or they might be convinced that everybody else’s creative careers match up to the perfect Instagram profile (complete with motivational print and perfectly pruned Bonsai tree).

 So, without further ado, here are some tips and tricks that may be beneficial to maintaining good mental health if you work in the creative industries (or even if you don’t, for that matter).